spack/spack-tutorial/tutorial_binary_cache.rst

 packages from the mirror instead of accessing the internet.
 This can be a huge boon for computers that can't access the external internet but can access a shared filesystem.
-If you need to use spack on a system that is air-gapped from the external internet, you must bundle the whole spack mirror directory and unbundle it on the air-gapped system.
-From there, you follow the same steps to use the spack mirror on the air-gapped system.
+If you need to use spack on a system that is isolated from the external internet, you must bundle the whole spack mirror directory and unbundle it on the isolated system.
+From there, you follow the same steps to use the spack mirror as you would on any computer that can't access the external internet..

 If you need to add more sources to the mirror, you can re-run the command you used to create the mirror.
 For example, assume we want to